 The beach towns come alive in spring and summer and are very popular with locals, especially on sunny weekends.
 If you wish to avoid the main crowds then plan your visit for midweek.
-It's also a great place to hang out on long summer evenings when you can watch the sun setting with a drink in your hand.
+It's also a great place to hang out on long summer evenings when you can watch the sun setting.

 On arrival at Zandvoort, the seafront boulevard is an easy 200m walk from the station.
 The boulevard is quite high up and provides super views of the beach.
-Unfortunately, some of the architecture around the front is uninspired 1960's style appartment blocks - but head south and you will find more attractive houses, a few public sculptures and the water tower (pictured right).
+Unfortunately, some of the architecture around the front is uninspired 1960's style apartment blocks - but head south and you will find more attractive houses, a few public sculptures and a water tower.

 The town centre is just south of the station and despite its small size contains some stylish shops and a reasonable selection of restaurants.
 Try out a raw haring (herring) at one of the take-away fish stands.

 Down on the beach front there are many different themed "pavilion" style restaurants and beach clubs.

 To generalise, Zandvoort has a family feel about it whilst more exclusive "hip" places can be found at Bloemendaal-aan-Zee, a few kilometres north.
 Continuing further north for 7 km you reach Ijmuiden which has a very wide beach and is home to a sea port and a giant steel works - despite the industry, however, the beach is blue-flag rated.

 As this is the North Sea you should be prepared for variable weather conditions and some strong winds when down on the beach!